nullhack/advanced-brainfuck/README.md

 ### Optional arguments:

     -h, --help   show this help message and exit
+    -s, --shell  Initialize as shell, and accept new commands

 ----

 ## BrainFuck Commands

-    >         increment the data pointer (to point to the next cell to the right).
+    >         increment the data pointer.
-    <         decrement the data pointer (to point to the next cell to the left).
+    <         decrement the data pointer.
-    +         increment (increase by one) the value at the data pointer.
+    +         increment the value at the data pointer.
-    -         decrement (decrease by one) the value at the data pointer.
+    -         decrement the value at the data pointer.
     .         output the value at the data pointer.
-    ,         accept one integer of input, storing its value in the cell at the data pointer.
+    ,         accept one integer of inputer.
-    [         if the value at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching ] command.
-    ]         if the value at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command.
+    [         jump if value is false.
+    ]         continue if value is true.

 ### Additional Commands

     {LIB}         import external brainfuck code to current process.
     *             output all the cells.
     &             output command history.
+    help          show this help message.

 ----
 ## Project Structure